 “You start by creating a culture of change, a culture of transformation,” he says, “and that begins to create a culture of innovation.”

 While technology is key, a large focus should be on the outcomes—what a shift in organizational culture can mean for the agency to deliver on its mission.

 “This is not just about the IT environment and the CIO.
 Really, it’s about looking at the whole organization and understanding the problem.
 Not just from a technical perspective, but a business perspective.”

-Many federal agencies are still operating without an enterprise architecture, according to Diaz, a key component to help stakeholders understand how to plan, prioritize, and budget for necessary changes and upgrades.
+Many federal agencies are still operating without an enterprise architecture, according to Hammer, a key component to help stakeholders understand how to plan, prioritize, and budget for necessary changes and upgrades.

 “An enterprise architecture is a business tool, not a technical tool,” he says.
 “The enterprise architecture informs any technical change that’s related to the mission, the stakeholders, and the processes, so it helps to eliminate technical debt.
 The key is to keep the mission going.
 If you are going to go this route, the enterprise architecture helps you understand the implications.”

 Without an enterprise architecture, a transformation roadmap, and a commitment to the mindset shift toward a Lean-Agile framework, these decisions—or decisions to wait—continue to loom and threaten the viability of the organization.